-Our Catholic Life – Our Journey in Faith
+Our Journey in Faith

 The Catholic life of The Willows is rich in opportunities for children to encounter God and to deepen their relationship with Him as a loving, compassionate Father.
 On this page we aim to share with you and celebrate many of the elements which make our Catholic school so special.
 Here you will find information to help families, the Parish and the school work together in supporting the development of our children’s faith.

 At The Willows we have such strong links with our Parish community.
 We are so lucky to have the church next to our school grounds.
 Father Andrew is a regular visitor in school and each class in turn always enjoys joining the Parish for weekday Mass on a Tuesday.
 We are delighted that so many children join the Parish for Mass on a Sunday.
 Come along and join our celebrations.
-Mass begins at 11:00am every Sunday.
+Mass begins at 6:00pm on Saturday or 11:00am every Sunday.

 During Advent Year 3 created their own Jesse Tree in the classroom to help them to prepare for the birth of Jesus.
 The Jesse Tree is a lovely tradition where, each day of Advent, a new ornament is added to a tree to symbolise a different story or person from the Bible...